Filing Your Australia Crypto Tax? Here's What the ATO Wants

 The ATO says crypto investors need to declare their crypto capital gains (or losses), as well as any income from crypto in their annual tax return, due on the 31st of October 2022.
 If you're totally lost when it comes to what you need to include in your crypto tax report - don't panic.
 We're covering everything you need to include in your Australian crypto tax report and how Koinly can help.

-We’ve got our ultimate Australia crypto tax guide if you want to learn in-depth about how the ATO taxes crypto, but suffice to say - they’ve set out some clear guidelines for how crypto is taxed and what you’ll need to report.
+We’ve got our ultimate Australia crypto tax guide if you want to learn in-depth about how the ATO taxes crypto, but suffice it to say - they’ve set out some clear guidelines for how crypto is taxed and what you’ll need to report.
 In summary:

-In other words, you need to identify your capital gain or loss each time you disposed of crypto by selling, swapping, spending or gifting it between the 1st of July 2021 and the 30th of June 2022, as well as identify the fair market value of any crypto income in AUD on the day you received it throughout the financial year.
+In other words, you need to identify your capital gain or loss each time you dispose of crypto by selling, swapping, spending, or gifting it between the 1st of July 2021 and the 30th of June 2022, as well as identify the fair market value of any crypto income in AUD on the day you received it throughout the financial year.
 If you’d like to reduce your tax bill, you’ll also want to identify any potential deductions from financial investments relating to crypto - like margin fees or even tax preparation software costs.

 When you’re filing with ATO, you’ll only need your total figures including: